braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/link_shortening.md

 ![][1]

-Braze will only recognize URLs that start with _http://_ or _https://_.
+Braze will only recognize URLs that start with `http://` or `https://`.
 When a URL is recognized, the **Preview** section updates with a placeholder URL.
 Braze will estimate the length of the URL after shortening, but a warning will prompt you to select a test user and save the message as a draft for a more accurate estimate.

 ![][3]

-While link shortening allows you to track your URLs automatically, you can also add UTM parameters to your URLs to help you track the performance of campaigns in Google Analytics or other third-party analytics tools.
+While link shortening allows you to track your URLs automatically, you can also add UTM parameters to your URLs to help you track the performance of campaigns in third-party analytics tools, such as Google Analytics.

 Here's how you can do so:

 1. Start with your base URL: This is the URL of the page you want to track.
-An example is _https://www.example.com_
+An example is `https://www.example.com`
 2. Format the URL: Add a question mark after your base URL, then add each UTM parameter separated by an ampersand (&).
-An example is <i>https://www.example.com?utm_source=newsletter&utm_medium=sms</i>
+An example is `https://www.example.com?utm_source=newsletter&utm_medium=sms`

 ### Liquid personalization in URLs